Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: QUBO Models for Pricing and Separation

 which goes to zero for large $n$.
 It can easily be verified that for the TSP model~\eqref{eq:TSP}, it also holds $\rho( C^{\mathrm{TSP}}) \in O(n^{-1})$.
-Thus, our model is asymptotically as sparse as the TSP model.
+Thus, {if $m\in \Omega(n)$} our model is asymptotically as sparse as the TSP model.
 Indeed, any model that uses variables $x_{vj}$ to indicate whether vertex $v$ is visited at time step $j$ needs at least $O(n^2)$ variables and $O(n^3)$ quadratic monomials to enforce that exactly one vertex is visited at each time step via terms of the form of~\eqref{eq:qubo_cpctsp_time}.
-Thus, in this case, a density $O(n^{-1})$ is asymptotically optimal.
+Thus, in this case, a density $O(n^{-1})$ is asymptotically optimal. {We note that in scenarios where number of reachable customers $m$ does not grow with $n$, the density does not tend to zero.} However, in this case, the asymptotic behavior of the density can be still be bounded by

+{In Figs.~\ref{fig:v_vars_pricing} and \ref{fig:dens_pricing}, we calculate the actual numbers of variables and the densities for all instances from the CVRPLIB~\cite{Uchoa2017} with up to 1,000 customers.
+The CVRPLIB is a library of established CVRP benchmark instances.
+We observe that for classically hard instances with several hundreds of customers, the pricing QUBOs have in the order of $10^4$ variables and densities typically well below 0.2.
+In contrast, the annealing device used in this work has roughly 5,000 physical qubits and a density of 0.003~\cite{Dwave_advantage}.}